mertyildiran/Plexus/README.md

 Input Layer in classical neural networks renamed as **Sensory Neurons** in Plexus networks, and Target/Output Layer renamed as **Motor Neurons**.
 This naming convention is necessary cause the built of the relevance of artificial neural networks with biological neural networks and Neuroscience.

 The difference of sensory neurons from the cognitive neurons (that neither sensory nor motor ones) is, they do not actually fire.
 They just stand still for the data load.
 They do not have any subscriptions to the other neurons (literally no subscriptions).
 But they can be subscribed by the other neurons, including motor ones.
 They do not learn, they do not consume any CPU resources.
 They just stored in the memory.
 You can assign an image, a frame of a video, or a chunk of an audio to a group of sensory neurons.

+The difference of motor neurons form the other neurons is, they are only responsible to the network.
+They act as the fuse of the learning and calculation of the fault.
+The network dictates a desired potential on each motor neuron.
+The motor neuron calculates its potential, compares it with desired potential, calculates the fault then tries to update its weights randomly many times and if it fails, it blames its subscriptions.
+So just like the network, motor neurons can also dictates a desired potential on the other non-motor neurons.
+This is why any neuron holds an additional potential variable called **desired_potential**.

 ### Installation